 As summer begins to slide away, the weather is distinctly mixed, gardens become parched or battered from the cycle of dry to wet weather.
 Charleston beckoned.
-It had been many years since I had last visited and with my painting revived again, here was a refuge for the visual creative.
+It had been a few years since I had last visited before covid 19 and with my painting in need of a fresh angle, here was a refuge for the visual creative.

 Not least due to watching the drama series ‘A Life in Squares‘, which has received mixed reviews, the inspiration strikes again.

 For all the reception, it naturally fires up a desire to get out again and see the landscape, Sussex, gardens and painted places.
 Charleston for one, has all this.
 In it’s heyday it also provided a remote, useful and secluded home for a daring and unconventional family living ‘in triangles’.
 Lovers of both sexes living with their husbands, wives, lovers of any sexual persuasion and children, altogether.

 There is much to read on the ‘Bloomsbury set’ which began life in London: Bloomsbury, after flinging off every scrap of their repressive, dismal, Victorian upbringing.
 Beauty and truth was their philosophy.